Los Angeles Computer Services FAQ

 What is overclocking?

-Overclocking is the process of forcing a computer component to run faster than it was designed for, usually by personal computer enthusiasts in order to increase the performance of their computers.
+Overclocking is the process of forcing a computer component to run faster than it was designed for, usually by personal computer enthusiasts in order to increase the performance of their systems.
 Some purchase low-end computer components which they then overclock to higher speeds, or overclock high-end components to attain levels of performance beyond the default factory settings.
 Others overclock outdated components to keep pace with new system requirements, rather than purchasing new hardware products.
 Users who overclock their components mainly focus their efforts on processors, video cards, motherboard chipsets, and Random Access Memory (RAM).

 What is a video card?

-A video card, also referred to as a graphics card, display adapter, and numerous other terms, is a computer component that sends images to a display or monitor.
+A video card, also referred to as a graphics card, display adapter, GPU, and numerous other terms, is a computer component that sends images to a display or monitor.
 It operates on similar principles as a sound card or other peripheral devices.

 What is Malware?

 Malware, also known as Malicious Software, is computer code in the form of software designed to infiltrate or damage a computer system without the owner’s knowledge.
 The term is a combination of the words malicious and software.
 The expression is a generalized term used by computer professionals to mean a variety of hostile, intrusive, or annoying programs.
 Malware includes computer viruses, worms, trojan horses, most rootkits, spyware, dishonest adware, and other malicious and unwanted software.

 What is a CPU?

 A Central Processing Unit (CPU), or sometimes just called a processor, is a microchip that can execute computer programs.
 Modern microprocessors appear in everything from automobiles, to cell phones, to children’s toys.